kossiitkgp/docs/events/git-and-github.md

 10. **Push and Pull**

    This is best explained via demo.
+First show them how to create SSH keys and how to add the generated keys to Github.
 Show them how to make a new repository    on Github.

-Show them how to push it to the repo using `git push git@github.com:USERNAME/REPONAME.git master` .
+   Show them how to push the local project to the Github repo using `git push git@github.com:USERNAME/REPONAME.git master` .
 Make a README on repo on Github.
-Show them how the changes on Github repo can be pulled locally via `git pull git@github.com:USERNAME/REPONAME.git master`.
+Show them how the changes on Github repo can be obtained locally via `git pull git@github.com:USERNAME/REPONAME.git master`.

    Tell them typing the URL is a pain every time, and use this as an opportunity to introduce the concept of remote variables.
 Add a remote by name `origin`  using `git remote add origin` and show how `git push origin master` does the same job.